golang/vscode-go/docs/settings.md

 imports beginning with this string after third-party packages.
 It should be the prefix of the import path whose imports should be grouped separately.

+It is used when tidying imports (during an LSP Organize Imports request) or when inserting new ones (for example, during completion); an LSP Formatting request merely sorts the existing imports.

 Default: `""`